Skip to main content

 npm start

-Open a browser and visit http://localhost:3000, you should see the Express welcome page.
+Open your browser and visit http://localhost:3000.
+You should see the Express welcome page.

 Let's create a RESTful API to demonstrate the features of Express.